Little City: Reception

-In his review for Variety, critic Emanuel Levy wrote, "This love poem to San Francisco and its singles scene recalls Woody Allen’s cinematic infatuation with Manhattan, in a movie that attempts to integrate the city’s distinctive landscape and spirit into its episodic narrative.
+In his 1997 review for Variety, critic Emanuel Levy wrote, "This love poem to San Francisco and its singles scene recalls Woody Allen’s cinematic infatuation with Manhattan, in a movie that attempts to integrate the city’s distinctive landscape and spirit into its episodic narrative.
 In execution and structure, however, Little City is more in the vein of Cameron Crowe’s Seattle-set Singles, a seriocomic view of life, love and relationships within a clique of disparate but interconnected characters."

 Levy praised the script, which he said "offers some sharp lines about San Francisco as a close-knit, often claustrophobic community, such as Adam’s observation that 'people who are smart and ambitious move to New York, people who are just smart move to San Francisco, and people who are just ambitious go to Los Angeles.'"
 He added, "While the entire felicitous cast rises to the occasion, and Bon Jovi and Charles endow their roles with charm, ultimately the film belongs to the women."
-However, Levy said the film is dragged down by "Benabib’s penchant for asides, voiceover narration and confessions, formal devices that don’t add much to the proceedings and unnecessarily disrupt the flow of the narrative."
+However, Levy said the film is dragged down by "Benabib’s penchant for asides, voiceover narration and confessions, formal devices that does not add much to the proceedings and unnecessarily disrupt the flow of the narrative."

 Nathan Rabin of The A.V.
-Club wrote, "Little City isn't a bad movie, exactly, and it does feature plenty of lovely San Francisco scenery, but it doesn't have anything to say that hasn't already been said in countless other films about aimless twentysomethings living and loving somewhere on the West Coast."
+Club wrote, "Little City is not a bad movie, exactly, and it does feature plenty of lovely San Francisco scenery, but it does not have anything to say that has not already been said in countless other films about aimless twentysomethings living and loving somewhere on the West Coast."

+Home media and rights

+Buena Vista Home Entertainment (under the Miramax Home Entertainment banner) released the film on VHS on January 19, 1999 with a DVD following on January 23, 2001.

+In December 2010, Miramax was sold by The Walt Disney Company, their owners since 1993.
+That same month, the studio was taken over by private equity firm Filmyard Holdings.
+In 2011, Filmyard Holdings licensed the Miramax library to streamer Netflix.
+This streaming deal included Little City, and ran for five years, eventually ending on June 1, 2016.

+Filmyard Holdings sold Miramax to Qatari company beIN Media Group in March 2016.
+In April 2020, ViacomCBS (now known as Paramount Skydance) acquired the rights to Miramax's library, after buying a 49% stake in the studio from beIN.
+Little City is among the 700 titles they acquired in the deal, and since April 2020, the film has been distributed by Paramount Pictures.